Why the initial estimates are inaccurate

 You’ll probably change your mind

-It’s not like I’m judging you.
+It’s not like you’re being judged.
 But it happens very often that clients are not sure about the solution until they see it.
-So don't worry, you can always change the design, add or remove a screen etc. But remember this will also change the estimates and it’s a natural part of the project.
+So don't worry, the team can always change the design, add or remove a screen etc. But remember this will also change the estimates and it’s a natural part of the project.

-- Please remember that you can’t treat estimates as a final result.
-It’s almost impossible to make them perfectly accurate at the beginning of the project.
+- Remember that you can’t treat estimates as a final result.
+It’s almost impossible to make perfectly accurate estimates at the beginning of the project.
 And it’s nobody’s fault, it’s just the way it is

 - Making estimates is a flexible process running throughout the project, not only at the start